March 23-24, 2023 at McClatchy Hall, Stanford University

-The Story Discovery at Scale conference is bringing together an emerging cohort of thought leaders and practitioners in the field of computation and journalism to address challenges and explore potential collaborative work.
+The Story Discovery at Scale conference brings together an emerging cohort of thought leaders and practitioners in the fields of computation and journalism to address challenges and explore potential collaborative work.

-This initial conclave – hosted by Big Local News at Stanford University, and sponsored by The Knight Foundation – is designed to foster conversation, and the sharing of new ventures.
+The third year of this conclave – hosted by Big Local News at Stanford University, and sponsored by the Knight Foundation – is designed to foster conversation and the sharing of new ventures.
+This year, we will identify focused, collaborative projects for the community to develop with Big Local News.

 We look forward to seeing you soon.